 Then you can go shopping for a new card using Bankrate's credit card search feature.
 Only apply for one card, and see what happens.
 Multiple credit card applications make you look desperate, and firms hate to lend to desperate people.

-Meanwhile, keep paying down those balances, and use the Bankrate feature "How do I find a better credit card?" to help you in the search for your next credit card.
+Meanwhile, keep paying down those balances, and use the Bankrate calculator to help you find your next credit card.

 Balance transfers are typically treated as cash advances, and interest will accrue from the day the check was issued.
 There's nothing improper about the credit card company charging you interest from the time they cut the check.

 If there was a several-day delay between the time you made the request and the date they cut the check, and they charged you interest from the day you made the request, then you have a reason to be upset, and you should talk to a customer service manager.

 If that doesn't get results, you could file a complaint with the Federal Reserve Board or the Office of the Comptroller of the Currency if the credit card company is a national bank.

 Credit card companies aren't above earning interest on the float from the delay between when the check was cut and when the check clears.
 It's their float to invest.